Individual Titles

 Description

-Rysbeck Abbey, an estate now in the hands of the not-for-profit charity Antiquity England, is the background for my novel involving theft, murder—and trespassing.
+Rysbeck Abbey, an estate now in the hands of the not-for-profit charity Antiquity England provides the background for this novel of theft, murder—and trespassing.
 The action begins and ends in England, but a church in Germany, the Prague Christmas Market, a suburban home in Denmark, and a ferry ride on the North Sea all provide settings for the action in this story of loss and gain.
 Rysbeck is full of antiques, but Thunder is very special.
-It's a curious name for a Chinese jade figure with a serene looking muzzle.
-While it's worth millions of pounds on any market, it is priceless to the billionaire from whose family it was stolen.
-Now that the piece has surfaced for sale, he has enlisted helpers who will stop at nothing to get their hands on Thunder.
-Lewis Oakes is a 60 year old electrician with just one goal—he wants to move to Canada to be near his son.
-He's hoping the Abbey will help him get there.
-Elise Fairmont is 58 years old and has lost everything thanks to her devious husband.
-She works at the Abbey.
+It’s a curious name for a Qing dynasty jade figure of a reclining horse.
+While it was worth over a million pounds on any market, it is practically priceless to the billionaire from whose family it was taken in the late 1800’s.
+When Thunder surfaces for sale, the wealthy Chinese man will stop at nothing to get his hands on it.
+Lewis Oakes is a 60-year-old widowed electrician with just one goal—he wants to move to Canada to be near his son.
+He’s hoping Rysbeck Abbey will help him get there.
+Elise Fairmont is 58 years old and has lost everything, including her home, thanks to her devious husband.
+She now works at the Abbey.
 With all its many bedrooms, what could be the harm in using just one?
-Candice Vendicombe is 48 and figured when she married Baron Vendicombe's only son she would someday be a Baroness with Rysbeck Abbey her stately home.
+Candice Vendicombe is 48 and figured when she married Baron Vendicombe’s only son she would someday be a Baroness with Rysbeck Abbey her stately home.
 A drastic change in circumstances has left her living off the generosity of Antiquity England.
-She intends to change that with plans to reclaim what she considers is rightfully hers.
+Her plans to drastically change her status include reclaiming what she considers to be rightfully hers.
 Dottie Wilson is 81 and a dedicated and protective volunteer at the Abbey.
-Will she prove to be a match for those who intend to strip it of its valuables?
+She is about to get much more than she bargained for when she signed on to guide folks around the Abbey’s antique-filled rooms.

 Those Who Wait